C1 Advanced: Usage

-A full list of organisations can be accessed on the Cambridge Assessment English website.

-C1 Advanced and C2 Proficiency can be used to apply for degree courses (or higher) at almost all UK universities.
-This is because candidates who need to apply for a visa to study at degree level or above at a Tier 4 Sponsor only need to meet the English language requirements set by the university; they don’t need to take a test from the UKVI list of Secure English Language Tests (SELT tests).
+C1 Advanced is accepted globally by over 6,000 institutions.
+Many higher education institutions accept C1 Advanced for admission purposes.
+C1 Advanced and C2 Proficiency can be used to apply for degree courses (or higher) at almost all UK universities, as candidates who need to apply for a visa to study at degree level or above at a Tier 4 Sponsor only need to meet the English language requirements set by the university; they don't need to take a test from the UKVI list of Secure English Language Tests (SELT tests).

 In some countries, students with a C1 Advanced certificate gain exemption from the English components of school-leaving exams.

 C1 Advanced can be used for visa purposes, with recognition by the Australian Department of Immigration and Border Protection (DIBP, formerly DIAC) for student visas.
 DIBP has extended the recognition of C1 Advanced and they will now accept scores in the exam for Temporary Graduate, Skilled, Former Resident, and Work and Holiday visa.

-C1 Advanced is also recognised by global employers, such as Accenture, Adecco, Airbus, American Express, AstraZeneca, Bayer, Boehringer Ingelheim, Bosch, Citibank, Credit Suisse, Dell, Deloitte, Deutsche Bank, DHL, Ericsson, Ernst & Young, Estée Lauder, HSBC, IBM, KPMG, Lufthansa, Manpower, McKinsey & Company, Merrill Lynch, Motorola, Nestlé, Nokia, OMEGA, Orange, PricewaterhouseCoopers, Reckitt Benckiser, Reuters, Saint-Gobain and Sony.
+C1 Advanced is also recognised by many employers.

 Many institutions accept more than one English language exam, e.g. C1 Advanced and IELTS.
 However, there are some subtle differences between these two exams.
 For example, C1 Advanced certifies at B2, C1 and C2 levels – the language levels needed for study and work; IELTS is designed to test a much broader range of language levels, from CEFR Level A1 up to C2.

-Preparation

-A comprehensive list of authorised exam centres can be found on the Cambridge Assessment English website.
-Free preparation materials, such as sample tests, are available from the website for C1 Advanced.
-There is also a wide range of official support materials, jointly developed by Cambridge Assessment English and Cambridge University Press.